The recent advent of 4K videos has apparently brought out the limitations of local storage, with cloud storage being the most viable option.

 Though not as secure as Sync.com, SugarSync uses a TLS encryption for data transfer, which is pretty much an industry standard.
 Those files are stored in the SugarSync cloud with a 128-bit encryption but sadly there is no client side encryption.

-With up to 1000 GB plans and a plethora of features, SugarSync is a great option video cloud storage.
+With up to 1000 GB plans and a plethora of features, SugarSync is a great option for big file sizes.
 Its security might seem less than Sync.com, but it's still much better than Dropbox or Google Drive.

 Zipcloud is a cloud backup and syncing service available for OS X, Windows, and Linux users.
-Being an affordable cloud storage service, Zipcloud is perfect for storing video files.
+Being an affordable service, Zipcloud is perfect for storing video files.

 ZipCloud is a sister company of My PCBackup and JustCloud.
 All of these companies are owned by Just Develop It.
 Though the company has its headquarters in the US, Zipcloud’s servers are located in the UK.
 Even while using these services, you will realize how similar they are to each other.
 In fact, they share the same database too.
 If you sign up on JustCloud with your email address, then you won’t be able to use the same email address to sign up to ZipCloud.